BNZ outage on same day as new Govt handout starts

 The payments were designed to help combat the impact of surging inflation on household budgets.

-An estimated 2.1 million adult New Zealand tax residents earning less than $70,000 in the year to April were eligible for the payments.
+An estimated 2.1 million adult New Zealand tax residents earning less than $70,000 in the year to April are eligible for the payments.

-People qualifying for the winter energy payment who already received NZ superannuation or one of 10 qualifying benefits weren't eligible for the $350 payment.
+People entitled to the winter energy payment who already received NZ superannuation or one of 10 qualifying benefits aren't eligible for the $350 payment.

 Some Kiwis overseas have voiced surprise at being told they would also receive the payments today.